Meshless projection model-order reduction via reference spaces for smoothed-particle hydrodynamics: Numerical experiments

 The meshless model-reduction method proposed is first tested on reconstructing training data for $Re=100$.
 Figure \ref{fig:TGV_FOM_results} presents snapshots of the FOM velocity field and pressure field at $t=0.5$ s.

-Snapshots of the FOM data are collected at an interval of 10, for a total of 200 snapshots.
-The SPH snapshots are directly stored into a matrix representing a ``Lagrangian" snapshot tensor, and are also mapped onto reference space and stored in matrix form.
-The POD modes are extracted from both Lagrangian and reference space and the corresponding singular value decay is presented in Fig.~\ref{fig:TGV_LagrangianVReferenceSingularValues}.
-It is clear to see that singular values decay at a faster rate when the SPH data is mapped onto a reference space.
-For instance, both Lagrangian and reference space simulation retain 99.9\% of the statistical energy from the FOM with just two modes, $M=2$.
-However, at five modes, $M=5$, singular values from the reference space retain 99.998\% of the energy, while in Lagrangian space, only 99.96\% is retained.
-At $M=10$, the reference space retains 99.99998\% and the Lagrangian space retains 99.9992\%.
+Snapshots of the FOM data are collected at an interval of every 10 timesteps, for a total of 200 snapshots.
+The SPH snapshots are directly stored into a matrix representing a \emph{Lagrangian} snapshot matrix, and are also mapped onto reference space and stored in matrix form.
+The POD modes are extracted from both the Lagrangian and reference spaces and their corresponding singular value decays and cumulative energy contributions are presented in Fig.~\ref{fig:TGV_LagrangianVReferenceSingularValues}.
+It is clear to see that singular values decay at a faster rate when the SPH data is mapped onto the reference space.
+Similarly, fewer modes are needed in the reference space to contribute to the system's dynamics to fully represent the underlying energy of the data.
+For instance, at $M=2$ the Lagrangian space retains only 99.9\% of the system's energy from the FOM, while the reference space retains 99.996\%.
+At five modes, $M=5$, singular values from the reference space retain 99.999\% of the energy, while in Lagrangian space, only 99.98\% is retained.
+At $M=10$, the reference space retains 99.9994\% and the Lagrangian space retains 99.995\%.

 Singular values from the Lagrangian space are derived in a traditional sense, where the numerical topology is assumed to be fixed in space.
-Thereby, for strongly mixing flows, the singular value decomposition is tasked with drawing correlations between particles at different locations in space which may not be strongly correlated in field quantities.
+Thereby, for strongly mixing flows, the singular value decomposition is tasked with drawing correlations between particles at different locations in space that may not be strongly correlated in field quantities.
 On the other hand, mapping the SPH data onto a reference frame guarantees that the singular value decomposition is tasked with drawing correlations between local regions of physical space.
 Figures \ref{fig:TGV_ModalRho}-\ref{fig:TGV_ModalY} show modes derived from Lagrangian and reference space for modes $M=1, 5, {\text{and}\:} 10$.
 For Lagrangian topology, modes exhibit mixing dynamics, while in reference space, modes exhibit modal behavior aligned with the expected TGV behavior.